SillyTavern/SillyTavern/.github/readme.md

 SillyTavern provides a single unified interface for 17+ LLM APIs (KoboldAI/CPP, Horde, NovelAI, Ooba, Tabby, OpenAI, OpenRouter, Claude, Mistral and more), a mobile-friendly layout, Visual Novel Mode, Automatic1111 & ComfyUI API image generation integration, TTS, WorldInfo (lorebooks), customizable UI, auto-translate, more prompt options than you'd ever want or need, and endless growth potential via third-party extensions.

-## Important News

-1. We have created a [Documentation website](https://docs.sillytavern.app/) to answer most of your questions and help you get started.

-2. Missing extensions after the update?
-Since the 1.10.6 release version, most of the previously built-in extensions have been converted to downloadable add-ons.
-You can download them via the built-in "Download Extensions and Assets" menu in the extensions panel (stacked blocks icon in the top bar).

-3. Unsupported platform: android arm LEtime-web.
-32-bit Android requires an external dependency that can't be installed with npm.
-Use the following command to install it: `pkg install esbuild`.
-Then run the usual installation steps.

 ## What is SillyTavern?

 SillyTavern is a locally installed user interface that allows you to interact with text generation LLMs, image generation engines, and TTS voice models.